teeksingh/phase-1-final-project/planning.md

 The second feature would be a search by name drop down menu

-“As a user, I want to click a button that can give me a random idea for a cocktail.”
+“As a user, I want to click a button that can give me a random idea for a cocktail.
+I would also like to be able to search by name since most people may be feeling like making a particular type of drink"

 This will be my minimum viable product.